Home Buying

 ACT stamp duty exemptions and concessions

 • Homebuyer concessions.
-All property buyers in the ACT are eligible to apply for a stamp duty exemption or concession as long as the household income falls below the income threshold.
+All property buyers in the ACT are eligible to apply for a stamp duty exemption or concession if the household income falls below the income threshold.
 You must also live in the property for at least one year, starting within 12 months after the date of completion.

 • Pensioner duty assistance.
 You can either get a stamp duty concession or deferral if one purchaser is a pensioner or other approved concessions.
 The property must be being used as a primary residence.